It all started when...

 'if the grocery store would just upload a picture of the food they were going to throw out that day, marked the price down and send out a notification; then gave me a chance to see the deal through my phone, pay through my phone and pick the food up that day - I'd shop this way all the time'.

 From that point on, we assembled an A team with backgrounds in management consulting, investment banking and a successful tech exit.
-Then we jumped off the map and have been rogue the last 12 months building what Flashfood is today - the conscious way of grocery shopping.
+Then we jumped off the map and were rogue for the first 12 months building what Flashfood is today - the conscious way of grocery shopping.

-Our biggest accomplishment to date is that we've already diverted over 1,500 meals from landfill and into the bellies of hungry people.
-Roughly the equivalent GHG emissions of driving 1,800 km in a car.
+Our biggest accomplishment to date as of (August 2017) is that we've already diverted over 5,500 meals from landfill and into the bellies of hungry people.
+Roughly the equivalent GHG emissions of driving 10,000 km in a car.

 Of course, we want to find a way to solve this problem full circle to provide everyone who deals with food insecurity the ability to have healthy food.
 We're getting there, although we haven't found the perfect solution yet.